 Home Equity Debt Consolidation Done Right

 The truth lies somewhere between those extremes.
 Debt consolidation done poorly has a very high failure rate -- about 80%, according to experts.
-Failed debt consolidation means that not only do you still have the debt monkey on your back, but you have drained the equity out of your property and increased your overall payments to boot.
+Failed debt consolidation means that not only do you still have the debt monkey on your back, but you have drained the equity out of your property and may have increased your overall payments to boot.
 And there's more.
 Because you're using your home as collateral, debt consolidation through a home equity loan can increase your chances of losing your home.

-Why Home Equity Debt Consolidations Fail
+Why Debt Consolidations Fail

 Debt Consolidation the Right Way